 Mr Schwartz is on the board of directors of the Searle Civil Justice Institute at George Mason University School of Law.
 He is a frequent participant in judicial education programmes.
-Mr Schwartz serves as general counsel to the American Tort Reform Association.
+Mr Schwartz also serves as general counsel to the American Tort Reform Association.

-Prior to entering the full-time practice of law, Mr Schwartz was a professor and dean at the University of Cincinnati College of Law.
-He currently serves on the College's board of visitors.
-In 2012, the College established the Professor Victor E Schwartz chair in tort law.
+Prior to entering the full time practice of law, Mr Schwartz was a professor and dean at the University of Cincinnati College of Law, and he currently serves on the college’s board of visitors.
+In 2012, the college established the Professor Victor E Schwartz Chair in Tort Law.

-Mr Schwartz, while at the US Department of Commerce, served as chair of the federal inter-agency task force on product liability, and the federal inter-agency council on insurance.
+While at the US Department of Commerce, Mr Schwartz served as chair of the federal inter-agency task force on product liability and the federal inter-agency council on insurance.
 He was the principal author of the Uniform Product Liability Act and the Federal Risk Retention Act.
-He received the Secretary of Commerce's Award for Professional Excellence.
+He received the Secretary of Commerce’s Award for Professional Excellence.

-Mr Schwartz is co-author of the most widely used torts casebook in the United States, Prosser, Wade and Schwartz's Torts (12th ed 2010).
-He is author of the leading text Comparative Negligence (5th ed 2010).
+Mr Schwartz is co-author of the most widely used torts casebook in the United States: Prosser, Wade and Schwartz’s Torts (12th edition, 2010).
+He is author of the leading text Comparative Negligence (fifth edition, 2010).

-Mr Schwartz has been an adviser for each of the American Law Institute's (ALI) restatement (third) of torts projects: products liability, apportionment of liability, and liability for physical injury and emotional harm.
+Mr Schwartz has been an adviser for each of the American Law Institute’s (ALI’s) Restatement (Third) of Torts projects: products liability, apportionment of liability, and liability for physical injury and emotional harm.
 He is a life member of the ALI.

-Mr Schwartz obtained his BA summa cum laude from Boston University and JD magna cum laude from Columbia Law School.
+Mr Schwartz obtained his BA summa cum laude from Boston University and his JD magna cum laude from Columbia Law School.
 He is a member of the bars of the Supreme Court of the United States, New York, Ohio and the District of Columbia.

-This biography is an extract from The International Who's Who of Product Liability Defence Lawyers which can be purchased from our Shop.
+This biography is an extract from Who's Who Legal: Product Liability Defence which can be purchased from our Shop.

 It is not possible to buy entry into any Who's Who Legal publication